SteveLTN/https-portal/README.md

 ## Minimal Setup

-In case you simply want to get a running HTTPS server with minimal effort, you can use the following `docker-compose.yml` file:
+In case you simply want to get a running HTTPS server and see a welcome page with minimal effort, you can use the following `docker-compose.yml` file:

 ```yaml